 Unexplained and sustained involuntary muscle pulling or contractions in your neck or limbs may be an indication that you have dystonia.
-At Michigan Neurology Associates & PC, with offices serving the Metro Detroit area in Clinton Township, St. Clair Shores, Utica, and Westland, Michigan, the experienced team of neurologists offers on-site diagnostics to identify dystonia-related abnormalities.
+At Michigan Neurology Associates & PC, with offices serving the Metro Detroit area in Clinton Township, St. Clair Shores, and Utica, Michigan, the experienced team of neurologists offers on-site diagnostics to identify dystonia-related abnormalities.
 They also provide innovative treatment options, including Botox® injections, to address involuntary muscle spasms.
 Learn more about diagnostic tests and treatments available for dystonia by calling the office nearest you or booking an appointment online today.

 Dystonia is an involuntary movement disorder that affects your muscles and head or limb posture.
 The condition causes involuntary contractions in your muscles, often associated with tremors or pain.
 The muscles involved often become enlarged from this involuntary overuse.

 The exact cause of dystonia isn’t clear, but disruption in the brain’s motor control is a factor.
 You may also be at increased risk for dystonia if other members of your family have it.

 In some cases, dystonia can be a side effect of an underlying medical condition, like:

 You can also develop dystonia due to a reaction to certain medications or exposure to carbon monoxide.

 Symptoms of dystonia usually start in one area of your body, such as your arm or leg.
 They can worsen over time, affecting many parts of your body and resulting in:

 Some people experience associated tremor activity.
 Some repetitive activities involving the hands like writing or playing an instrument can cause or bring on the aberrant posture.
 In spasmodic dysphonia, your vocal cords and voice box may be affected, resulting in changes to your voice like chronic hoarseness or low voice volume.